AtlasFramework/AtlasThingMiddleware_RPI/README.md

  - sudo apt-get install autogen

 ### Step2: Get the latest version of the middleware:
-From Github, download the zip version of the middleware on your RaspberryPi, then unzip the folder anywhere.
+From Github, download the zip version of the middleware on your RaspberryPi, then unzip the folder.

 ### Step3: Install cppMicroservices library
- - unzip to folder named CMircoServices under Atlas-IoT_Thing/lib/CppMicroServices-development/ of the middleware
+ - unzip the folder named CMircoServices under Atlas-IoT_Thing/lib/CppMicroServices-development/ of the middleware
  - cmake CMircoServices/
  - sudo make
  - sudo make install